willrsq1/Minishell/README.md

 /!\ WARNING /!\ Make a clone of your repository and do the tests in there !
 Lots of files can be created / deleted.

+Either launch the script "crash_test_minishell", or do it mannually :

 1 ) Launch your minishell like this : valgrind --leak-check=full --show-leak-kinds=all --track-fds=yes ./minishell > err.txt 2>&1

 2 ) Copy paste this and hit enter (in your minishell) : cat /dev/urandom | valgrind --leak-check=full --show-leak-kinds=all --track-fds=yes ./minishell